ShrutiTelang8/ShrutiTelang8/README.md

 👩🏻‍💻 I’m a Data Scientist who truly believes that every byte has a tale to tell!

-💼 I bring experience in data consulting, collaborating with clients from various sectors including quick-service restaurants, retail, agriculture, and more.
+💼 I bring experience in data consulting, collaborating with clients from various sectors including packaging, nutrition, quick-service restaurants, retail, agriculture, and more.
 I provide data-driven insights that foster strategic decision-making and optimize business processes.

 🔬 My expertise centers around harnessing statistical modeling and predictive analytics to uncover patterns, trends, and valuable insights.